Censorship in Bhutan: Controls over media

 Bhutan has one government majority-owned newspaper, the Kuensel, five private newspapers, several magazines, and three internet service providers.
 In May 2007, the government proposed controls on advertising; after many unfavorable newspaper editorials, the government withdrew the proposal.
 Through 2008, newspapers operated freely and published stories critical of the government.
 Foreign newspapers and magazines were also available.

 Bhutan also has three private FM radio stations.
 Through 2008, the government allowed foreign broadcasts and did not censor broadcast content.
 Private radio and television stations were active and expressed a variety of views, although the government may have limited the number of television channels available.
 International organizations maintained that the cable costs were often more prohibitive than government restrictions.

-During the visit of the Indian Prime Minister Dr. Manmohan Singh to Bhutan in May 2008, only journalists from the Bhutan Broadcasting Service and Kuensel were permitted to attend the function.
-Freelance journalists are also not able to work in Bhutan as officials respond only to journalists from the government media or 'authorized' private media.
+During the visit of the Indian Prime Minister Manmohan Singh to Bhutan in May 2008, only journalists from the Bhutan Broadcasting Service and Kuensel were permitted to attend the function.
+Officials respond only to journalists from the government media or 'authorized' private media.

 Media sources suggested that while there is commitment at the highest levels to provide the media with information, some media professionals continued to find it difficult to get access to information from bureaucrats and public officials, especially on issues of corruption and violations of the law.
 Bhutan does not yet have any legislation guaranteeing the citizens' right to information.